The RentalWriteOff Blog

 DIY vs. Engineering-Based Cost Segregation: Which Is Right for You?

 DIY cost segregation tools are cheap, engineering-based studies are more defensible.
-An honest comparison of methodology, risk, audit readiness, and when each makes sense.
+A side-by-side comparison of methodology, risk, audit readiness, and when each makes sense.

 Read More →